mhernandeza/MapReduce-test/README.md

 # MapReduce example

 Basic MapReduce implementation for Hadoop data processing.
+Uses the input provided by a text file and outputs the words found in that file with the ammount of times they are repeated on the file.

 I tested this implementation using the[Hortonworks Sandbox][1] VirtualBox VM.
-You can familiarize yourself with it using [this][2] tutorial.
+If you decide to use it you can familiarize yourself with it using [this][2] tutorial.

 Follow the Wiki created for this repository to learn more about Hadoop, MapReduce and working with the Hortonworks Sandbox.